0xM1cx/Obsidian-Notes/EVSU/GEN. ED. 004/Final Exam Topics.md

 	2. Devise a plan
 	3. Carry out the plan
 	4. Review the solution
+- George Polya (1887-1985) is one of the foremost recent mathematicians who devoted much of his teaching to helping students become better problem solvers.
+- George Polya was born in Hungery and moved to the states in 1940.
+In 1945 he published the book **HOW TO SOLVE IT**
 # Statistics
 - It involves the collection, organization, summarization, presentation, and interpretation of data.
 - The branch of statistics that involves the collection, organization, summarization, and presentation of data is called **descriptive statistics**